 Remember that larger rocks are more effective in the rock garden than lots of small pieces, but this depends somewhat on how easy it is to move the rocks on to the site.

-Types of rock
+Types of rock for garden use

 Another sedimentary rock, sandstone can be very variable in texture and colour, although sandy colours, browns and reds are usual.
 The most suitable sandstone rocks are those that have well-defined stratum lines.
 Not only will they look more attractive in the rock garden, but they will also be easier to split if necessary.

-An ideal rock for many alpines, tufa is very porous and can be easily drilled to create holes to accommodate plants.
+Tufa is an ideal rock for many alpines, tufa is very porous and can be easily drilled to create holes to accommodate plants.
 It is also light in weight and therefore easy to transport.
 Mineral-rich and often high in calcium, tufa is formed where mineral-rich waters are checked – in gorges or by waterfalls.
 It is, however, expensive and rarely available in quantity.

 Find out how to make an Alpine scree garden